mimoo/sasayaki/docs/threatmodel.md

     - I could do a RATCHET after each message in a thread (?)
 * no protection against denial of service: a hub who decides to stop relaying messages is not in scope
 * no gossip protocols, so if the server refuses to tell you that someone's key was revoked... that's bad

+overall: the goal is to achieve something better than PGP email encryption inside of a company.
+Not to achieve maximum paranoid settings which are mostly useless